onlinehub0808/-smart-contract-best-practices/README.md

 **Status**

 - Where current code is deployed
+- Compiler version, flags used, and steps for verifying the deployed bytecode matches the source code
+- Compiler versions and flags that will be used for the different phases of rollout.
 - Current status of deployed code (including outstanding issues, performance stats, etc.)

 **Known Issues**